Indigenous Arts Grants Program

 There are several ways to establish professional status as an artist.
 As a professional artist you should meet three or more of the following criteria in relation to your arts practice:

-• Have received compensation that is considered part of your personal or business income;
+• You have received compensation that is considered part of your personal or business income;

-• Have presented your work to the public by recordings, exhibitions, publications, screenings, performance, readings or other means of dissemination;
+• You have presented your work to the public by recordings, exhibitions, publications, screenings, performance, readings or other means of dissemination;

-• Devotes a reasonable amount of time creating or disseminating your work;
+• You devote a reasonable amount of time creating or disseminating your work;

-• Have received reviews, or appraisals by public and/or peer assessment/recognition;
+• You have received reviews, or appraisals by public and/or peer assessment/recognition;

-• Have a membership in a professional or industry association or guild recognized by their discipline;
+• You have a membership in a professional or industry association or guild recognized by their discipline;

-• Have undertaken formal education or training from educational institution(s), or have undertaken self-directed training through a commitment to informal training opportunities that demonstrate commitment to skill development.
+• You have undertaken formal education or training from educational institution(s), or have undertaken self-directed training through a commitment to informal training opportunities that demonstrate commitment to skill development.

-Each grant also has unique eligibility requirements outlined below and in the attached guidelines.
+Each granting stream also has unique eligibility requirements outlined above.

 What's the difference between an emerging and established artist?